 We've established that I think she's a murderess.

 As for victim, I believe that it's entirely possible that she was.
 Lizzie's psychological patterns from reports after the murder as well as court documents hint to a mental disorder.
-Since she taught at Sunday school once a week, and wasn't married, the only people that she was around on a regular basis was her family.
+Since she taught at Sunday school once a week and wasn't married, the only people that she was around on a regular basis were her family members.
 An extended tragic event within her family could have absolutely caused her mental disorder.
 This surmising does lend a bit of credence to the abuse theory, sadly.

 One more note: Abby was struck nine more times than Andrew.
 Could she have known about the abuse and did nothing about it?
 Was that where part of the rage came from?
 We may never know.

 What's most interesting to me is that, after the murders, the Borden sisters completely turned a new leaf.
 They bought a house in a fashionable district of Fall River, and Lizzie changed her name to Lizbeth.
 In her later years, she had a fairly peaceful existence.
 Whatever matter was hanging over her head had finally resolved . . . possibly violently.

 What Do You Think?

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.